JacquesGariepy/reverse-engineering/README.md

 ## Acknowledgments

-- The `aider` library for providing an easy way to interact with language models
+- The `aider` library for providing an easy way to interact with language models.
-- The open-source community for the various libraries used in this project
+- The open-source community for the various libraries used in this project.

 ## Citation

-If you use reverse-engineering in your research or project, please cite it as follows:
+If you use **reverse-engineering** in your research or project, please cite it as follows:

 ```
 @software{reverse-engineering,